Atul Agnihotri

-Atul Agnihotri (born 8 July 1970) is an Indian actor, producer and director.
+Atul Agnihotri (born 10 July 1970) is an Indian actor, producer and director.
 He started his Bollywood career as an actor, went on to direct two films, and found success as a film producer.
 He is best known for his debut film Sir (1993), which was the most notable film of his career and featured him as the lead protagonist.
-His other notable films were Aatish: Feel the Fire (1994) and Krantiveer (1994).
+His other notable films are Aatish: Feel the Fire (1994) and Krantiveer (1994).

 Early and personal life

-Atul Agnihotri was born into a Punjabi Brahmin Hindu family, the son of Rohit Agnihotri, an actor of yesteryear who quit films after a brief stint and later tried his hand at business.
+Atul Agnihotri was born into a Punjabi Hindu (Brahmin) family, the son of Rohit Agnihotri, an actor of yesteryears who quit films after a brief stint and later tried his hand at business.
 Agnihotri lost his father at a young age and the responsibility of supporting his family came upon him.
 Agnihotri's first cousin is actress Rati Agnihotri, who lived with them in Mumbai for two years and made her entry into films during that time; essentially, this inspired Atul to join films likewise.